Kotlin & Annotations

-This tutorial lets you write a Kotlin application and use Koin dependency injection to retrieve your components.
+This tutorial lets you write a Kotlin application and use Koin dependency injection with annotations to retrieve your components.
 You need around 10 min to do the tutorial.

 Get the code